sransara/com.sransara/content/notes/2019/build-yourself-a-git/index.md

 caption="View of the snapshots at commits C, D and F.">}}

 {{<ref-image name="trie-merge">}} shows the view of the snapshots being used in the following merge example.
-Asterisks / stars (\*) are used to visually show which content were actually changed from C.
+I have used (\*) stars to mark which content were actually changed from C.

 We do a diff of the C's commit snapshot against D's to see what has changed from C to D.
 Then we do a diff of C's commit snapshot against F's to see what has changed from C to F.